What the Omicron Surge Might Mean for your Finances

 Feel Your Feelings

 Toxic positivity festers when we assume we should feel a certain way and don’t pause to let ourselves feel our negative feelings.
-Emotion comes from the Latin emovere - to "move out, remove, agitate."
-If we really break it down we get ex "out" + movere "to move."
+Emotion comes from the Latin emovere – to “move out, remove, agitate.”
+If we break it down we get ex “out” + movere “to move.”
 What does that mean to us living in America in the early days of 2022?
 Get those negative emotions outta here.
 Feel them and move ‘em out.

 Then take a deep look, free from judgment, at how you’re actually doing in your day-to-day life.
 Try daily journaling, or delve into meditation.